What are the best retail stocks to watch in 2021?

 The retail industry has traditionally consisted of brick-and-mortar stores and malls, but e-commerce stores have risen as many consumers’ purchasing place of choice.
 Commerce to physical stores has taken a hit in the last two years due to the Covid-19 and global lockdowns.
 Those retailers with a strong online presence, however, saw growth in certain categories, such as home do it yourself (DIY), electronics and groceries.
 The boom in e-commerce shows the adaptability of retail stocks, with the market estimated to reach the $4.2 trillion mark this year.2

 Retail stocks have significantly outperformed the broader market, and the industry is considered one of the largest and adaptable industries in the world.

-How to trade or invest in retail shares
+How to trade in retail shares

 - Learn more about the retail industry